martenjj/drawview/README.md

 ------------------------------------------------------------------------

-DrawView requires the Qt 5 (version 5.10 or later, available from www.qt.io) and the KDE Frameworks (version 5.68 or later, available from www.kde.org) libraries.
-These are already included in many Linux distributions.
+DrawView requires the Qt 5 (version 5.10 or later) or Qt 6 (version 6.5.0 or later) libraries, available from <www.qt.io>.
+It also requires the KDE Frameworks 5 (version 5.68 or later) or Frameworks 6 (version 6.1.0 or later) libraries, available from <www.kde.org>.
+The Plasma desktop is not required;
+DrawView can be built and run in any desktop environment as long as the libraries above are available, which are already included in many Linux distributions.
 Qt/X11 is free for use and development of open-source applications.
 The 'qt4' branch works with the older Qt 4, while the 'qt5' branch works with Qt 5 alone (no need for Frameworks).